hernaneche/thelist/about.md

 ###What's in a number

-The essence of every natural number is to be different to any other, to be uniquely identified, that's the key, so each one encodes any single possible different data; everything conceivable difference is *already* encoded in a number, all data we know is some sub set of numbers inside the list of all possible numbers.
+The essence of every natural number is to be different from any other, to be uniquely identified.
+That's the key.
+Each number encodes any single possible different data.
+Every conceivable difference is *already* encoded in a number.
+All the data we know is a subset of numbers within the list of all possible numbers.

 Where there is a *number* &#8596; there is *something*

 ####*«What's in a name? that which we call a rose.
 By any other name would smell as sweet» - Shakespeare*

-###How can the list contain a picture before it's taken? who made it!?
+###How can the list contain a picture before it's taken?
+Who made it!?

-It has been forever, in the land of possibilities, within you without you.... &#x950;
+It has been forever in the land of possibilities, within you without you.... &#x950;

-Then *what’s an author?* how can the concept of an author even exist, given that anything possible can be found just by counting, without design?
-The answer is that most of what can be found by counting is meaningless, most numbers doesn't fit with anything, and the few who do, are very hard to find; so authors can meet those numbers faster than any possible **method**, or that's how authors can be defined, even though they themselves could be a domino of a larger process.
+Then what's an *author*?
+How can the concept of an author even exist if anything possible can be found just by counting, without design?
+The answer is that most of what can be found by counting is meaningless.
+Most numbers don't correspond to anything, and the few that do are very hard to find.
+Authors can discover those numbers faster than any possible **method**.
+That's how authors can be defined, even though they themselves could be a small part of a larger process.

 And having said that..